Here’s the latest in decentralized computing power on demand from Golem.

 - Via the platform, follow the instructions to sell or trade your Golem.

-The advantages of Golem
+Features of Golem

 Instead, the price ceiling is determined by the Golem network’s providers (the ones renting out their computing power).
 They’ll need to set competitive prices in order to get users coming to Golem rather than established cloud computing brands.

-Golem has a huge amount of potential, but it’s not there yet.
 Golem will be adding new functions and options over time, but it might be years before it can fulfill its potential and become widely used by established industries that have traditionally turned to cloud computing instead.

 A lot can happen in the meantime, and it’s possible that Golem itself will be disrupted before then.
 For example, a recent initiaI coin offering (ICO) raised more than $100 million for the development of a blockchain smartphone and PC designed for built-in Golem-like functionality.
 These types of advances might undermine Golem in the future.